CONSULTATION FEE RANGE

 Before going to the MMCC website, you will need specific information to proceed; this includes:

 - A valid email account that you will use to apply for your MMJ card.

 - An electronic copy of a U.S. Government-issued photo ID.
 Acceptable IDs include a passport, military ID, Motor Vehicle Administration ID card, or driver’s license.

 - Proof of your address in Maryland.
 You need two documents.
 Options include a utility bill, property tax bill, bank account statement, or car insurance policy.

-Once you have all the requisite information, go to the official MMCC Registry website and click ‘Create Account’ under the ‘Patients’ heading.
+Once you have the requisite information, go to the MMJ patients page on the official MMCC website and scroll to the bottom to choose the correct registration process.
 The application involves answering questions, including: